accelangel/space_bastard/MPC Refractor Document.md

 The real problem wasn't alignment - it was trying to execute impossible trajectories.

+### The Data Architecture Problem

+Beyond physics, the current system violates fundamental software architecture principles:
+- **No Single Source of Truth**: Multiple systems track the same data differently
+- **Circular Dependencies**: Torpedoes call managers which call planners which modify torpedoes
+- **Mixed Responsibilities**: Systems try to handle planning, execution, and analysis simultaneously
+- **Push-Based Chaos**: Every torpedo independently requests updates, causing stampedes

 ## The Solution

-A true layered guidance system where GPU-based trajectory planning (Layer 1) generates physically-achievable waypoint paths with velocity profiles, and simple proportional navigation (Layer 2) smoothly flies through them matching both position and velocity targets.
+A true layered guidance system with clean data architecture where GPU-based trajectory planning (Layer 1) generates physically-achievable waypoint paths with velocity profiles through a pull-based update system, and simple proportional navigation (Layer 2) smoothly flies through them matching both position and velocity targets.
 When physics demands it, we employ flip-and-burn maneuvers - the same technique The Expanse's ships use for navigation.
+All systems follow single-responsibility principles with unidirectional data flow.

 ### The Flip-and-Burn Revolution